 Supplemental questions are a major tripping point for most college applicants.
-High school students, by and large, read the questions too literally, and/or apply their “You really need me” or, “This is an amazing school!” strokes that are absolutely the kiss of death to a reader.
+High school students, by and large, read the questions too literally, and/or apply overly earnest “You really need me” or, “School X is an amazing school because…!”

 READ THE PROMPTS